 Speech-Language Pathology, M.A.

-The master's degree is considered essential for the professional training needed for effective practice in deaf education or speech-language pathology.
+The master's degree is considered essential for the professional training needed for effective practice in speech-language pathology.
 The master's degree generally involves about two years of full-time study.

-Consideration for admission may include but will not be limited to the following: (1) students with outstanding clinical potential, (2) deaf and hard of hearing students, (3) students with disabilities, and (4) students with multicultural or bilingual experience.
+Consideration for admission may include but will not be limited to the following: (1) students with outstanding clinical potential, (2) students with disabilities, and (3) students with multicultural or bilingual experience.

 Applicants who have specific deficiencies or need coursework may be accepted with conditionally classified status.
 Students must apply to the department for fully classified graduate standing as soon as any conditions of acceptance have been met.
 No more than 10 units of graduate work taken under conditional classification can be used to meet the requirements of the master's degree.